Extended and refurbished in 1998, the hall offers attractive, high quality facilities.

 The hall is 5.8m wide.
 The length varies across its width: the minimum length is 12.1m

 Our bright and attractive meeting room will seat up to about 20, depending upon layout.
 There is a kettle, sink, fridge, microwave, and basic crockery.
+There is a large wall-mounted flat-screen TV which can be used for presentations by connecting an HDMI cable from a laptop.

 Access to the Morgue is via a numeric-code lock - which means that registered users can use the machine at any reasonable time.
 To become a user, simply pay £5 to John Geddes - that becomes the "opening balance" on your photocopying account.